-The second lawsuit in Georgia was filed on November 26, 2019 and is presented as a class action lawsuit by and on behalf of a class of persons who obtain drinking water from the City of Rome, Georgia and the Floyd County Water Department (and similarly situated persons) (generally, for these purposes, residents of Floyd County) (styled Jarrod Johnson v.
+The second lawsuit in Georgia was originally filed on November 26, 2019 and is presented as a class action lawsuit by and on behalf of a class of persons who obtain drinking water from the City of Rome, Georgia and the Floyd County Water Department (and similarly situated persons) (generally, for these purposes, residents of Floyd County) (styled Jarrod Johnson v.
 3M Company, et al., Civil Action No. 19-CV-02448-JFL-003) (the "Class Action Lawsuit").
+On January 10, 2020, the Class Action Lawsuit was removed to the United States District Court for the Northern District of Georgia, Rome Division (styled Jarrod Johnson v.
+3M Company, et al Civil Action No. 4:20-CV-0008-AT).
 The plaintiffs in this case allege their damages include without limitation the surcharges incurred for the costs of partially filtering the chemicals from their drinking water.
 The Complaint requests a jury trial and asserts damages unspecified in amount, in addition to requests for injunctive relief.
+We have filed a response to the Complaint, intend to defend the matter vigorously, and are unable to estimate our potential exposure, if any, at this time.